Around The World On A Bicycle

-Tristan had spent another year and a half cycling and flying from the Middle East to South America but had finally been caught up by COVID.
-After hoping to wait it out in Argentina, he realised, 3 months in, it wasn't going to go away any time soon and decided to fly back to England, putting the 100,000 km journey on pause.
+Tristan had spent another year and a half cycling and flying from the Middle East to South America but had finally been caught up by COVID-19.
+After hoping to wait it out in Argentina, he realised, three months in, it wasn't going to go away any time soon and decided to fly back to England, putting the 100,000 km journey on pause.

 During the summer lull in pandemic peaks, Tristan decided to do another trip in Europe, through the Alps while tourism was quiet.
 He made his way through France, Switzerland, Germany, Liechtenstein, Austria, Slovenia, Croatia, and Italy.
-He'd spent 3 months travelling and in that time, the second wave of COVID had reared its head, beginning to make the travelling difficult.
-As of October, Tristan has based himself back in England with the intention of staying until it's safe to head back to South America and continue the long journey, up through the Americas to Alaska.
+He'd spent three months travelling and in that time, the second wave of COVID had reared its head, beginning to make the travelling difficult.
+As of October, Tristan has based himself back in England intending to stay until it's safe to head back to South America and continue the long journey, up through the Americas to Alaska.

 BUILD AFRICA AND STREET CHILD